AlbertoGigantelliGabriele/swap-dark-light-windows-theme-quickly-app/README.md

     )
     exit

-### It goes to settings to change the theme and after 1 second it closes.
+### It goes to the settings to change the theme and after 1 second it closes.

+### An alternative would be to try closing the settings with a for loop

+	cd /d "C:\Windows\Resources\Themes"

+	if exist "theme_flag.txt" (
+	  start "" "C:\Windows\Resources\Themes\dark.theme"

+	  :: Try to close the "systemsettings.exe" process 4 times, with a delay of 1 second between each attempt for /l %%i in (1,1,4) do ( timeout /t 1 > nul
+	    tasklist /fi "imagename eq systemsettings.exe" > nul for /f "tokens=2" %%j in ('tasklist /fi "imagename eq systemsettings.exe" ^| find /i "systemsettings.exe"') do (
+	      taskkill /pid %%j /f > nul
+	    )
+	  )
+	  del /f theme_flag.txt
+	) else (
+	  start "" "C:\Windows\Resources\Themes\aero.theme"

+	  for /l %%i in (1,1,4) do (
+	    timeout /t 1 > nul
+	    tasklist /fi "imagename eq systemsettings.exe" > nul for /f "tokens=2" %%j in ('tasklist /fi "imagename eq systemsettings.exe" ^| find /i "systemsettings.exe"') do (
+	      taskkill /pid %%j /f > nul
+	    )
+	  )
+	  type nul > theme_flag.txt
+	)

 # Creating the executable: